 The 10 most spoken (non-official) languages in Canada

-Did you know that more than 4 in 10 Canadians can have a conversation in more than one language?
-The 2021 Census found that the proportion of Canadians who could conduct a conversation in more than one language (41.2%) was up from 2016 (39.0%).
+Did you know that over 4 in 10 Canadians can converse in multiple languages?
+The 2021 Census found that the proportion of Canadians who could converse in more than one language (41.2%) was up from 2016 (39.0%).
 This means that despite the impact that the COVID-19 pandemic has had on arrivals to the country, immigration has continued to enrich Canada’s linguistic diversity.

 The 10 most spoken (non-official) languages in Canada